 Zoey who manipulated Ted, lied to him, tried to ruin his career and when he said "no" to saving the Arcadian, she revealed she kept the recording of Ted praising the Arcadian despite promising to erase it.

 Stella became this after "Shelter Island".
 And just when "As Fast As She Can" allowed to some to forgive, "The Wedding Bride" threw her right back to Scrappy.
 Whilst it was her husband who wrote the film, many details could have only come from Stella.
-So she dumped him at the alter and then helped her husband slander him as the villain in a hit movie.
+So she dumped him at the altar and then helped her husband slander him as the villain in a hit movie.
 That's stone cold.

 Quinn, naturally became this to Barney/Robin shippers and Barney/Nora supporters.